 Katie is a native Minnesotan who received her Ph.D. in Statistics from the University of Minnesota in 2004.
 She has been teaching at Carleton since 2007 and is excited that the department now offers a mathematics/statistics major.
 Her research interests are in Bayesian methods for finite populations and link-tracing sampling designs and she has worked on research projects with scientists from the MN DNR and the USGS.
 She has supervised a senior comps projects that modeled ozone levels collected by the Minnesota Pollution Control Agency, developed demand forecasting models for 3M, and constructed a Bayesian model to estimate moose abundance with the Minnesota Department of Natural Resources.
 Outside of Carleton, Katie likes to forge her own cross-country ski trails and attempts to garden during the few snowless months of the year.
 She is on maternity leave during the 2012 fall term after she and her husband welcomed their first son Henry into the world at the end of May.

 Helen joined the faculty at Carleton in 2009.
 Her research interests are in quantum topology and hyperbolic geometry.
 In particular, she studies how knots in thickened surfaces can encode geometric information about the surface.
-She is also interested in the applications to topology to other sciences and recently published a paper on DNA topology with a former comps group.
-Helen returned to Carleton in Spring 2014 after an extended sabbatical/maternity leave and is very much enjoying teaching again.
-Unfortunately, her daughter Grace now dictates her sleep schedule, so late nights in the CMC are no longer the norm.
-She is also a renewed fan of the Cookie monster.
+She is also interested in the applications to topology to other sciences, especially knotting in DNA and proteins and braiding in topological quantum computation.
+Helen has two adorable young daughters, Grace and Clare, who run circles (topological, not geometric) around her.
+In particular, Helen now wakes up with the dawn and often reminisces about spending late nights in her office at the CMC.

 Former Faculty and Staff